Cylindroiulus pyrenaicus (Brölemann, 1897)

 Identification

-Cylindroiulus pyrenaicus is a distinctive species since it bears both a projecting telson and ventral scale.
+Cylindroiulus pyrenaicus is a distinctive species since it bears both a well developed projecting telson and ventral scale.

-A description, with figures, is given by Gregory, Owen, Jones & Williams (2018), who also note the occurence of the ectoparasitic fungus Rickia laboulbenioides.
+A brief description, with figures, is given by Gregory, Owen, Jones & Williams (2018), who also note the occurrence of the ectoparasitic fungus Rickia laboulbenioides.

 Distribution and Habitat